MicrosoftDocs/terminal/TerminalDocs/custom-terminal-gallery/retro-command-prompt.md

 # Retro Command Prompt in Windows Terminal

-The prompt is using the `PxPlus IBM VGA8` font, which is not included in Windows Terminal.
+The prompt is using the `PxPlus IBM VGA8` font, which is not included in Windows Terminal but is available from [The Ultimate Oldschool PC Font Pack][oldschool-pc-fonts].

 ![Windows Terminal Retro Command Prompt](./../images/retro-command-prompt.png)